We may not like it, but we almost always have to make sure we’re getting the most for our hard-earned money.

 The biggest difference you’ll notice when browsing these two material types is the price.

 Inflatable kayaks are almost always cheaper than their hard-sided counterparts.
 They’re easier to transport since they can be stored and moved while deflated and most are simple to set-up.
+Additionally, they often come with a free paddle, even though this is typically not the best kayak paddle.

 But outside of a few exceptions, you’re not going to get the same on-water performance from an inflatable.
 No matter how well you inflate it, an inflatable will lack the rigidity that allows a hard-sided boat to track and handle oncoming waves.
 Hard-sided boats also have the advantage of more storage space for longer trips.